xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/web.md

     * Filter may be applied to exact servlet(s) (`#!java @WebFilter(servletNames = "servletName")`)
     * Request, servlet context or session [listeners installation](../installers/listener.md)

-If you don't want to use web installers or have problems with it (e.g. because they use `javax.servlet` annotations) you can disable all of them at once by disabling bundle:
+If you don't want to use web installers or have problems with it (e.g. because they use `jakarta.servlet` annotations) you can disable all of them at once by disabling bundle:

 ```java